British Plant Gall Society

 1. Identify the host plant as accurately as possible; ask a botanist friend to check it if you are unsure.
 (The advantage of doing fieldwork with a group of naturalists is that there is likely to be someone present who is able to check your identification.)

-2. Identify the gall using British Plant Galls; if there is a problem, consult other identification guides that you have access to, and note the references you have consulted.
+2. Identify the gall using British Plant Galls (2011); if there is a problem, consult other identification guides that you have access to, and note the references you have consulted.
+You may also send a photograph to the BPGS forum.

-3. If possible, ask the opinion of a more experienced cecidologist, perhaps the Recorder for your area.
-You can find the Recorders’ addresses inside the back cover of Cecidology.
+3. If possible, ask the opinion of a more experienced cecidologist, perhaps the Regional Coordinator for your area.
+You can find the Coordinators’ addresses inside the back cover of Cecidology.

 4. If there is still a problem, especially if you suspect that the gall is uncommon or rare, send it to one of the experts listed below (all are members of the BPGS).
 These people will do their best to identify your gall and will consult taxonomic experts specialising in the particular group if they have problems.